Arizona Wildcats men's basketball: Tommy Lloyd (2021−present)

-Arizona would begin the 2022–23 Season by winning the 2022 Maui Invitational Tournament by defeating Cincinnati, No. 17 San Diego State, No. 10 Creighton as well as non-conference games against No. 14 Indiana in the Las Vegas Clash & No. 6 Tennessee in McKale.
-Arizona & Coach Lloyd would end the non-conference part of the schedule with a record of 12–0.
-Lloyd would become the fastest coach to 50 wins, doing so in 57 games, with a 58–52 win over their rival No. 5 UCLA, it was Arizona's 5th win over a ranked team during the season.
-Arizona would end the season losing to their rival in Los Angeles, 73–82, giving them an overall record of 25–6 & 14–6 in conference play.
-They would enter postseason play ranked No. 8 overall & the No. 2 in the 2023 Pac-12 Tournament in Las Vegas.
+Arizona began the 2022–23 Season by winning the 2022 Maui Invitational Tournament by defeating Cincinnati, No. 17 San Diego State, No. 10 Creighton as well as non-conference games against No. 14 Indiana in the Las Vegas Clash and No. 6 Tennessee in McKale.
+Arizona and Coach Lloyd ended the non-conference part of the schedule with a record of 12–0.
+Lloyd became the fastest coach to 50 wins, doing so in 57 games, with a 58–52 win over their rival No. 5 UCLA.
+It was Arizona's 5th win over a ranked team during the season.
+Arizona ended the season losing to their rival in Los Angeles, 73–82, giving them an overall record of 25–6 and 14–6 in conference play.
+They entered postseason play ranked No. 8 overall and the No. 2 in the 2023 Pac-12 Tournament in Las Vegas.
 Arizona defeated No. 10 seed Stanford Cardinal 95–84, which was his 59th career win, the most of any head coach to start their coaching career.
-Arizona defeated Arizona State in the Semifinals, 78–59.
+Arizona defeated Arizona State in the semifinals, 78–59.
 Arizona then defeated rivals UCLA 61–59 to win Arizona's ninth conference tournament title overall, and the second title in a row.
 Arizona earned a No. 2 seed in the South Region of the 2023 NCAA Tournament, with a first round match up against Ivy League Champion and No. 15 seed Princeton.
 Arizona was upset 59–55, ending their season with an overall record of 28–7.